minth1468/music-theory-101/README.md

 ## 4.4 Resolution

-**Resolution** is the move of a note or chord from dissonance to a consonance
+**Resolution** is the move of a note or chord from dissonance to consonance

 - Tension -> release, unstable -> stable
-- Dissonance: usually refers to half step or tritone
+- Dissonance: usually refers to half-step or tritone

 Resolution of intervals: